ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 	ret
 ```

 This `_Z8do_stuffn` is a way of describing that there's a `do_stuff` function that takes an `__int128_t` argument.
 Because the argument type gets beaten up into some weird letters and injected into the final function name, the C++ linker can't be confused about which symbol it likes, compared to the C one.
 This is called **name mangling**.
-This post won't be calling for C to embrace name mangling - no implementation will do that (except for Clang and it's `[[overloadable]]` [attribute](https://clang.llvm.org/docs/AttributeReference.html#overloadable)) - which does make what we're describing substantially easier to go over.
+This post won't be calling for C to embrace name mangling - no implementation will do that (except for Clang and its `[[overloadable]]` [attribute](https://clang.llvm.org/docs/AttributeReference.html#overloadable)) - which does make what we're describing substantially easier to go over.

 Still, how precarious can C's direct/non-mangled symbols be, really?
 Right now, we see that the `call` in the assembly for the C-compiled code only has one piece of information: the name of the function.
 It just calls `do_stuff`.
 As long as it can find a symbol in the code named `do_stuff`, it's gonna call `do_stuff`.
 So, well, let's implement `do_stuff`!